ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-01-mastering-git-branching-basics-exploring-the-git-branch-command.md

 {%- endhighlight -%}

 ## Pro-tips
 To simplify the branch creation and change, we can use the `git switch` command with the `-c` parameter.
-This way the Git will create the new branch and immediatly will make the checkout to it.
+This way the Git will create the new branch and immediately will make the checkout to it.

 {%- highlight bash -%}
 git switch -c name_of_your_branch